BCDevOps/OpenShift4-RollOut/docs/Cluster-Internal-networks.md

 # Cluster Internal Network design

 This document contains the information used to decide whether to provision separate (unique) networks for each OpenShift 4 cluster.
-The current design requires routeable (public) IP addresses only at the F5 ingress/egress points for each cluster, and we are not looking to change the design of using private (non-internet routable) IP addresses for the rest of the networks.
+The current design requires public IP addresses at the F5 ingress/egress points for each cluster, and private IP addresses for the rest of the networks.
 The decision in question is whether we can re-use the same private network ranges for multiple clusters.
-This decision supports a critical cluster component, which if changed, would require a full re-installation of a given cluster.
+This decision supports critical cluster network components, which if changed, would require a full re-installation of a given cluster.

 ## Background